AliAkbarMoeini/customer-support-system/README.md

   `docker-compose up`
 * After that under root directory run `./gradlew bootRun`

+## Admin

+At Startup a user with admin role will be created with following credentials:

+* username: aliakbar
+* password: anotherPass

 ## Browse API Documentation

 After running project successfully go to